Why the Ice Bucket Challenge went viral

 Why did it go viral?

-The campaign has all the elements necessary for social virality, it contained a simple message, a clear call-to-action, and was easily spreadable.
+The campaign has all the elements necessary for social virality.
+It contained a simple message, a clear call to action, and was easily spreadable, much like the Ice Bucket Challenge, which became a global phenomenon.

 Simple